 A nation of compassion would not have elected Donald Trump.
 I’m not trying to point an angry finger here.
 I’m not trying to piss you off.
 I’m trying to break your heart for the least of these.
 Hurt people need convincing that America feels their pain.
 That America sees their wounds.
 And that something will be done about it.

 But there’s a way to move forward.
 Stand for them.
 Speak for them.
 Decency calls you to.
 Love calls you to.
 Hope calls you to.
-And Christ calls you to.
+And Christ saved you to.